-A level 9BN01 The Natural Environment & Species Survival 9BN02 Energy, Exercise & Co-ordination.
-9BN03 General and Practical Applications in Biology Assessment Written exam 2 hrs. for each paper
+A level 9BN01 (Paper 1) The Natural Environment & Species Survival 9BN02 (Paper 2) Energy, Exercise & Coordination.
+9BN03 (Paper 3) General and Practical Applications in Biology

 Students will also be working towards a Science Practical Endorsement which will be internally assessed and externally moderated.
-It will appear on the exam certificate as a pass or fail, but will not contribute the A Level grade.
+It will appear on the exam certificate as a pass or fail, but will not contribute to the A Level grade.

-Practical work, independent learning (interactive), discussions, debates, group work, field visits, data analysis and presentation.
+Practical work, independent learning (interactive), discussions, debates, group work, visits, data analysis and presentation.
 15% of the marks awarded are for Mathematics so this will also be a regular component of lessons.